PDP denied permission to hold seminar on Article 370 abrogation | Politics

 - India

-The Peoples Democratic Party (PDP) Friday said the Srinagar administration has denied the party permission to hold an event to mark the fourth year of the abrogation of Article 370.
+The Peoples Democratic Party (PDP) on Friday said the Srinagar administration has denied the party permission to hold an event on the fourth anniversary of the abrogation of Article 370.

+The Centre on August 5, 2019, had revoked Article 370, which gave special status to the erstwhile state of Jammu and Kashmir, and bifurcated it into union territories of Jammu and Kashmir and Ladakh.

+PDP chief Mehbooba Mufti on Friday also claimed that leaders of her party were being detained ahead of the fourth anniversary of the abrogation of Article 370.

-The party had sought permission to hold a seminar/discussion with general public on Saturday on the abrogation of Articles 370 & 35A.
+''Why is @JmuKmrPolice detaining PDP leaders on the eve of 5th August?
+Arif Laigroo has been taken by the police in this video,'' Mehbooba said in a tweet as she posted the video which purportedly shows a PDP leader being taken away in a police vehicle.
+For the event, the PDP had sought permission to hold a seminar or discussion with the general public on Saturday on the abrogation of Articles 370 and Article 35A.

-The PDP had earlier said it has invited like-minded parties from Kashmir for the event that was to be held at Sher-e-Kashmir Park near the party headquarters here. ''Our representative was told at around 5 PM on 4th August 2023 that the sought permission is declined without assigning any reason,'' a party spokesman said.
+The PDP had earlier said it had invited like-minded parties from Kashmir for the programme that was to be held at the Sher-e-Kashmir Park near the PDP headquarters here. ''Our representative was told around 5 PM on 4th August 2023 that the sought permission is declined without assigning any reason,'' a PDP spokesman said.

-He said while PDP was denied the permission, a request by BJP to hold an event at Jawahar Nagar Park and later a rally from Nehru Park to SKICC to ''celebrate'' the abrogation of the two articles has been allowed.
+He said while the PDP was denied the permission, a request by BJP to hold an event at Jawahar Nagar Park and later a rally from Nehru Park to the SKICC to ''celebrate'' the abrogation of the two Articles has been allowed.

-''The dual and dubious approach of administration is strongly condemned by us and this repeatedly vindicates our stand the administration and country both are run not as per rules or constitution, but by the political agenda set by BJP,'' the spokesman said.
+''The dual and dubious approach of the administration is strongly condemned by us and this repeatedly vindicates our stand the administration and country both are run not as per rules or constitution, but by the political agenda set by BJP,'' the spokesman said.
+On Twitter, Mehbooba also alleged that the BJP government has given a free run to carry out the ''tamasha'' of celebrating the ''illegal'' abrogation of Article 370, and all this is being done to ''hoodwink'' the public opinion in the country. ''Just goes on to expose the facade of normalcy - a fake narrative to justify their illegal actions,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)